Modernize Your Employee Incentive Program

 Do Set Clear Expectations

-Imagine sitting down to play a brand new board game, one that everyone has been talking about, only to realize that the instruction manual is missing (pretend Google and YouTube don’t exist for this hypothetical example).
+Imagine sitting down to play a brand-new board game, one that everyone has been talking about, only to realize that the instruction manual is missing (pretend Google and YouTube don’t exist for this hypothetical example).
 That same frustration is what incentives with unclear expectations create for employees.

 Clearly define the rewards you’re offering and how employees can earn those rewards.
 That direct relationship between effort and outcome will make your employee incentive program that much more powerful.
 Plus, with a direct and specific relationship between the desired behavior you want to incentivize and the goals you want to accomplish, you’re more likely to bring about the desired change.

 This is why end-of-year bonuses shouldn’t be your incentive program.
 It’s hard to tie these bonuses to specific, measurable achievements, so many employees don’t know what to do to get larger amounts.
-And employees who feel entitled to a bonus just for doing their normal work may be upset or unsatisfied if they don’t get a bonus or if the amount isn’t what they wanted.
+Additionally employees who feel entitled to a bonus just for doing their normal work may be upset or unsatisfied if they don’t get a bonus or if the amount isn’t what they wanted.
 Avoid that ambiguity with specific, measurable incentives.

 Do Offer Different Incentive Programs